venkat1702/GitFlowEase/README.md

-# Git-project-automation
+# GitFlowEase
-Git project automation is a simple project which is used to automate the whole github project creation and updation of the project.
+GitFlowEase is a simple project which is used to automate the whole github project creation and updation of the project.

 ### Usage
 ```